Wrathen/LittleInterviewTask/README.md

 <br>

 - **[03:14am 08/11/2022]** After 1.5 months I'm returning back to the task.
 No code was done in this repo, so I decided to continue on this one.
 All it has is some set-up, environment design (world design), packages, assets etc...
+- **[05:51am 08/11/2022]** I had recently re-installed Win10, thus a lot of setups were required.
+Took some time to get WinSDK's, VSCode Intellisense working.
+Implemented some basic Player, PlayerMovement, PlayerAnimation Scripts.
+Next step seems like getting some NPC's, Enemies done.
+There are collision checks right now but there are flaws.
+Will polish it later.
+Planning to do Interactables/chests on the world.
+I could implement chopping trees as a feature but I need assets :( I wish I had unlimited access to every asset I needed instantly, would make everything so much easier.